freedmansky/and/README.md

 Typically mothers take out grown clothes and donate them to a thrift store or another non-profit organization.

 ## How it Works
-For every give you will recieve a free get
+ Sign up as a user.
+Someone that wants to give clothes selects what they want to give away for what gender, size then from a list provide the quanity of each item. post a give and that will be visable to getters.
+Getters can access a list that has available items.
+For every give you will recieve a free get.
+Getters will choose package and the giver will be notified through the application.
+A meeting location will be established.
+Giver and getting will meet at established location to exhange the package.

 ## Features
   * Users signup as families
   * Child users remain anonymous
-   Family -Family Name, city,
+  * Give away unwanted clothing
-   Children Dylan and Annabelle, age, gender
+  * Locate clothing you need
    Items
    Rid off
    Need